April Meeting

 Membership Application

-Club Apiary 2025
+Club Apiary 2026

-Come learn about honey bees at our "Sweet Ass Learning Apiary" at the Oregon Donkey Sanctuary.
-This is a great way to get hands-on experience with honeybees.
-It will usually be on the last Saturday of each month.
+Monthly meetings will be topical training based on the beekeeping season, on the last Saturday of each month.
+This apiary is a great way to get hands-on experience with honeybees.
 Sign ups for the sessions will start approximately one month before each one and close the Thursday before.
-You can sign up on our website HERE.
 The program is designed for beginning to intermediate beekeepers to learn about hive management strategies for the month.
 This is a casual, loosely structured gathering intended to provide a learning experience in a relaxed setting.

 Upcoming events